Dadud/radtel-950-pro/README.md

 - ❌ Code, documentation, and instructions may contain **hallucinations or inaccuracies**
 - ❌ Information may be **incorrect, incomplete, or dangerous**
 - ❌ **DO NOT assume any content is correct or safe to use**
+- ❌ AI systems can generate plausible-sounding but incorrect information
+- ❌ Technical specifications, code implementations, and procedures may be completely wrong
 - ❌ All content should be verified against hardware before use
+- ❌ Treat all AI-generated content with extreme skepticism

 **🔴 BRICKING RISK:**
 - 🔥 **Flashing firmware from this project may PERMANENTLY BRICK your radio**